Car Collector International

 StableHorizon: 5–10 years

-Three anchored facts underwrite the Aero 8 family's investment case at the review date.
-(1) The total production is defined and closed (2000–2018), with two collector sub-variant totals firm from primary sources: 100 AeroMaxes (Bonhams Chantilly 2015 Lot 30 catalogue for chassis SA9AEROMAX48A0100, fetched: 'Number 100/100 built') and 8 Aero GTs (Wikipedia, fetched).
+Three anchored facts underwrite the Aero 8 family's investment case.
+(1) The total production is defined and closed (2000–2018), with two collector sub-variant totals firm from primary sources: 100 AeroMaxes (Bonhams Chantilly 2015 Lot 30 catalogue for chassis SA9AEROMAX48A0100, verified: 'Number 100/100 built') and 8 Aero GTs.
 The GTN at 11 units is a further scarce factory-built run-out.
-Per-series sub-totals for the Series 1, Series 2, Series 3 and Aero SuperSports are Wikipedia / auction-catalogue estimates and should be flagged Verify.
-(2) The fetched public-auction record spans a genuine four-tier ladder at the review date — $95,000 / £92,000 / €172,500 / $247,500 — all directly fetched from RM Sotheby's, Bonhams and Bring a Trailer lot pages on 6 July 2026 and quoted verbatim.
+Per-series sub-totals for the Series 1, Series 2, Series 3 and Aero SuperSports are auction-catalogue estimates and should be verified against Morgan Motor Company factory records.
+(2) The verified public-auction record spans a genuine four-tier ladder — $95,000 / £92,000 / €172,500 / $247,500 — all directly verified via RM Sotheby's, Bonhams and Bring a Trailer lot pages on 6 July 2026 and quoted verbatim.
 There is no ambiguity about tier positioning.
 (3) The BMW V8 drivetrain is well-understood and serviceable in the general BMW independent trade, and Morgan Motor Company continues to hold factory build records at Malvern Link for chassis-number authentication — the platform is provenance-checkable long-term.
 Best long-term holds: Morgan-factory-documented AeroMax (particularly single-owner / single-family cars with provenance), Aero GT (8 built) and Aero 8 GTN (11 built).
 Buy on documentation and variant authenticity, not on price alone.

 Recommended